Book Marketing for Savvy Authors: Create Street Teams

 Want a loyal army of fans to promote your book for you?
 Then keep reading for tips!
 New York Times bestselling author, Sabrina York, is our guest columnist.
-She's so enthusiastic about sharing her book marketing experience that she wrote a 3-part series!
-These posts are devoted to helping you organize and manage a virtual network of fans – which is called a “Street Team” -- to help you spread the word about your book.
+She's so enthusiastic about sharing her book marketing help for Romance authors, that she wrote a 3-part series!
+These posts are devoted to helping you organize and manage a virtual network of fans – which is called a “Street Team.”
+A Street Team can help you make money writing Romance novels by helping you spread the word about your book.

 Today’s post begins the series, which will run on consecutive Fridays. ~ Adrienne deWolfe